-The following guidelines are used during histologic quality assessment:

-A tissue spot is defined as being present if tissue occupied at least 25% of the possible surface area OR if at least 10 cells of target tissue are present.
+The following guidelines are used during histologic quality assessment: A tissue spot is defined as being present if tissue occupied at least 25% of the possible surface area OR if at least 10 cells of target tissue are present.
 Target tissue is defined as being present if at least 10 cells were present in a tissue spot.

-TMA slides are being released up to the histologic level in which there at least 10 cases present for each of the 4 main ovarian carcinoma categories.
+TMA slides are being released up to the histologic level in which there at least 15 cases present for each of the 5 main ovarian carcinoma categories.
+Thus at a minimum, there will be 75 tissue samples on the TMA section, representing distinct cases of ovarian carcinoma.
+Copies of the QA scoring sheets are also available upon request.